Teaching English as a Foreign Language (TEFL) Volunteer

 Volunteers serve in schools (grades 3-12) and universities, where they co-teach with the local English teacher(s).
 Volunteers focus on developing students’ speaking skills using student-centered teaching methodologies.
 In addition to classroom teaching, Volunteers lead after-school clubs and activities that identify and address specific school and community needs.
 TEFL Volunteers also work with youth in their community through a variety of formal and informal avenues, including clubs and camps during summer and school breaks.

 All Volunteers selected for Armenia’s TEFL project are enrolled in the TEFL Certificate program, regardless of previous experience.
 After successful completion of 27 months of service and satisfaction of the technical requirements, Volunteers will receive a TEFL Certificate.
 The program starts before arriving in Armenia with a three-month online pre-departure course and continues in Pre-Service Training (PST) with technical TEFL trainings.
 Teaching observations are conducted during the Volunteer’s service to offer feedback and support for the Volunteer’s professional growth.
-Also, to help Volunteers enrich their teaching repertoire, they participate in six Online Learning Community events and submit written assignments.
+Volunteers enrich their teaching repertoire by participating in six Online Learning Community events and submitting written assignments.
 Volunteers with previous teaching experience use their skills and knowledge to facilitate trainings and to support other Volunteers.

 COVID-19 Volunteer Activities